hsnlab/escape/pox/ext/doc/source/util/nffg_elements.rst

 :any:`NFFGContainer` represents the main container class.

+:any:`Persistable` ensures the basic parse/dump functionality.

-:any:`Base` represents the common functions for elements.
+:any:`Element` represents the common functions for elements.

 :any:`Node` represents the common functions for Node elements.